Dick Taylor Craft Chocolate Review: The Intersection of Art and Flavor

 My Favorite Bars

-My two favorites are the Belize and Madagascar chocolates.
-I usually buy them in bulk—5 to 10 at a time.
+For my Dick Taylor Chocolate review, my two favorites are the Belize and Madagascar chocolates.
+I usually buy them in bulk at 5 to 10 at a time.
 I also mix in a few different varieties with each order.
 Each month, they offer a limited-edition bar that sometimes catches my interest, prompting a special purchase.
 My other go-to favorites include the Black Fig bar, which has bits of California Black Mission Figs, and the Dark Chocolate Coated Almonds.

 Expanding My Chocolate Use